Turkey Wing Stew

 Overview

 This deeply nourishing stew is made from slow-cooked turkey wings, releasing gelatin and glycine-rich collagen into the broth.
-It's a budget-friendly meal that supports gut barrier repair, sleep regulation (via glycine), connective tissue strength, and neurotransmitter balance.
-Turkey wings also provide tryptophan, selenium, and B vitamins important for methylation and mood.
+It's a budget-friendly meal.
+Turkey wings provide tryptophan (an amino acid precursor to serotonin), selenium, and B vitamins — nutrients involved in various body processes including mood regulation.

 Ingredients